gumaerc-testorg/20.109-spring-2010/content/pages/labs/module-2-day-1-start-up-protein-engineering/_index.md

 {{< tableclose >}}

-Finally, input your primers in today's [results table]({{< baseurl >}}/pages/labs/module-2-day-1-start-up-protein-engineering/module-2-day-1-start-up-protein-engineering-results).
+Finally, input your primers in today's {{% resource_link 9c40b4ad-50ec-633d-6bc5-98a28fda304f "results table" %}}.
 This primer and its reverse complement will be ordered for you in time for the next class.

 For Next Time
 -------------

-1. Look ahead to Part 3 (Journal Article discussion) of our [next lab class]({{< baseurl >}}/pages/labs/module-2-day-2-site-directed-mutagenesis), and begin reading the two papers we will discuss in class next time.
+1. Look ahead to Part 3 (Journal Article discussion) of our {{% resource_link 6750e9c6-1f55-7b6e-d2f5-1eb58c7afcc0 "next lab class" %}}, and begin reading the two papers we will discuss in class next time.
 Because you had a lot of work due today, you will also have some in-class time on Day 2 (~45 min, say) to finish your close reading of the article.
 There is no need to hand in written answers to any of the questions - they are simply meant to guide your reading.